 The installation of a rooftop garden naturally lowers a building’s cooling costs during hot summers and provides an attractive source of fresh oxygen to offset carbon dioxide emissions common in metropolitan areas.

 While Park Forest is in Illinois, Gunther pointed out that FiberTite meets even stricter standards established in other states.
-For example, FiberTite far exceeds standards established in California Title 24 as well as Energy Star, Cool Roof Rating Council and LEED roof ratings.
+For example, FiberTite far exceeds standards established in California Title 24 as well as Cool Roof Rating Council and LEED roof ratings.

 With about 16 projects completed, Gunther estimated that FiberTite was used in over 30 separate applications throughout the complex.
 Most projects utilized 36 mil, mechanically attached, 45SM, adhered FiberTite.